Gender inequality in South Korea: Gender inequalities in everyday life

+Expectations of gendered role playing

 Conventional ideals of femininity are constructed through a gender imbalance between men and women, which exhibits itself in everyday life.
 One example of this is women being expected to perform aegyo (애교) by friends and colleagues.
-Aegyo is the performance of child-like actions characterised by facial expressions, gestures, and voice tone in order to appear ‘cute’.
+Aegyo is the performance of child-like actions characterised by facial expressions, gestures, and voice tone in order to appear "cute".
 While this behaviour can be performed by both men and women, it is generally the women who are asked to do aegyo.

-In one particular article it was mentioned that women are often expected to perform aegyo in the workplace to ‘lighten the mood’.
+In one particular article it was mentioned that women are often expected to perform aegyo in the workplace to "lighten the mood".
 It was further noted that females using aegyo at work are perceived as more pleasant.
 The need for women to appear cute and delicate in order to be regarded as pleasant is an illustration of how gender inequality manifests itself in daily life.

+Escape the corset movement

-These daily inequalities and standards of femininity placed on women in South Korea are being challenged by the ‘escape the corset’ movement.
+These daily inequalities and standards of femininity placed on women in South Korea are being challenged by the "escape the corset" movement.
 The norm for women is generally to have long hair, wear make-up and dress well, while the expectations for men are less rigid.
 This ideal is so prevalent in society that some women find it necessary to grow out their hair in order to attend job interviews.
-The ‘escape the corset movement’ responds to this by encouraging women to boycott clothing and beauty industries.
+The escape the corset movement responds to this by encouraging women to boycott clothing and beauty industries.
 This has led to the cosmetic surgery sector losing money.
 To further fight these daily inequalities, a lot of women are also against the idea of marriage as in South Korea they would often be expected to abandon their careers to raise a child.